ERDDAP/erddap.github.io/docs/server-admin/localized-metadata.md

    ```

 2. **Default Behavior**:
    - If no xml:lang tags are provided, the provided information will be displayed for all languages.
-This matches the previous behavoir.
+This matches the previous behavior.
    - If some xml:lang tags are provided, those values will be used for requests in those languages.
 If a user requests a language that does not have a provided xml:lang value, the value from the default language (English) will be used.